 b.
 A Subscription Fee will be due in respect of each Practice forming part of the Member’s Subscription.
 The initial Subscription Fee for the Member, which will depend on the Membership Package subscribed for, is as set out in the Member’s Subscription Agreement (failing which shall be at CODE’s then prevailing rates) and shall be valid for at least the initial Subscription Period or, if longer, such period as is set out in the Subscription Agreement.
 Thereafter, the Subscription Fee will be subject to review from time to time.
 Subject to exceptional circumstances, no increase shall take effect until the Member’s next Subscription Period and the Member shall be given not less than 4 months’ prior written notice of the increase prior to the commencement of that Subscription Period.

 c.
 The Subscription Fees shall be subject to adjustment pursuant to Condition 2 if the Member wishes to add Membership Services to its Subscription and additional Subscription Fees shall be due if it wishes to add Subscribed Practices.

 d.
-The first payment of Subscription Fees shall be due on the Commencement Date and shall be a proportional sum calculated on a daily basis from the Commencement Date to the 14th of the following calendar month.
+The first payment of Subscription Fees shall be due on the Commencement Date and shall be a proportional sum calculated on a daily rate from the Commencement Date to the 14th of the following calendar month.
 The Member shall pay the continuing Subscription Fees by way of equal monthly instalments in advance on about the 15th day of each calendar month.

 e.
 The Member agrees to make payment of the Subscription Fees by way of Direct Debit.
 By entering into the Agreement, the Member authorises CODE to collect monthly Direct Debit payments from such Member’s bank on or around the 15th of each month.